TarachaR/World-Population-SQL-Project/README.txt

 Project Goals:

-You’ll work with a dataset of world population by country data from recent years.
+I was working with a dataset of world population by country data from recent years.

-You’ll write queries to retrieve interesting data and answer a set of specific questions.
+Wrote queries to retrieve interesting data and answer a set of specific questions.

-Prerequisites
-1. In order to complete this project, you should have completed the Learn SQL Manipulation and Learn SQL Queries lessons.

-Project Requirements
+Project Requirements:
-2. In this project, you’ll answer questions using a database of world population by country.
+2. In this project, I answered questions using a database of world population by country.

 The schema of the database is:

 Column		          Type		    Notes
 country		          STRING
 population	        NUMBER		(in millions) year		            NUMBER

 Refer to this schema as you write queries to the database.

 When you finish this project, you should be able to answer each the questions that follow using a single SQL query.

-3. The first query has already been written to answer the following question:

-What years are covered by the dataset? (you can manually count the number of years returned).
+1.What years are covered by the dataset? (you can manually count the number of years returned).

-Continue adding queries below the first one as you proceed.

-4. What is the largest population size for Gabon in this dataset?
+2. What is the largest population size for Gabon in this dataset?

-5. What were the 10 lowest population countries in 2005?
+3. What were the 10 lowest population countries in 2005?

-6. What are all the distinct countries with a population of over 100 million in the year 2010?
+4. What are all the distinct countries with a population of over 100 million in the year 2010?

-7. How many countries in this dataset have the word “Islands” in their name?
+5. How many countries in this dataset have the word “Islands” in their name?

-8. What is the difference in population between 2000 and 2010 in Indonesia?
+6. What is the difference in population between 2000 and 2010 in Indonesia?